Vertiv (VRT)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-Vertiv’s five-year average ROIC was 12.3%, higher than most industrials businesses.
-This illustrates its management team’s ability to invest in profitable growth opportunities and generate value for shareholders.
+Vertiv’s five-year average ROIC was 15.8%, beating other industrials companies by a wide margin.
+This illustrates its management team’s ability to invest in attractive growth opportunities and produce tangible results for shareholders.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Vertiv’s ROIC has increased significantly.
+Fortunately, Vertiv’s ROIC has increased significantly over the last few years.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment

-We were impressed by how significantly Vertiv blew past analysts’ organic revenue expectations this quarter.
-We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
-Looking ahead, the company raised its full-year revenue guidance and reiterated full-year EPS guidance, which is a relief in this uncertain environment.
-Zooming out, we think this quarter featured some important positives.
-The stock traded up 18.5% to $84.99 immediately after reporting.
+We were impressed by how significantly Vertiv blew past analysts’ organic revenue expectations this quarter, leading to a convincing EPS beat.
+We were also glad its Q4 revenue guidance and full-year EPS guidance trumped Wall Street’s estimates.
+Zooming out, we think this was a solid print.
+The stock traded up 8.6% to $190.01 immediately following the results.

 13. Is Now The Time To Buy Vertiv?

-There is a lot to like about Vertiv.
-For starters, its revenue growth was exceptional over the last five years and is expected to accelerate over the next 12 months.
+Vertiv is truly a cream-of-the-crop industrials company.
+To begin with, its revenue growth was exceptional over the last five years, and its growth over the next 12 months is expected to accelerate.
 On top of that, its organic revenue growth has been marvelous, and its rising cash profitability gives it more optionality.

-Vertiv’s P/E ratio based on the next 12 months is 27.9x.
-Looking across the spectrum of industrials businesses, Vertiv’s fundamentals clearly illustrate it’s a special business.
-We like the stock at this price.
+Vertiv’s P/E ratio based on the next 12 months is 36.6x.
+Scanning the industrials landscape today, Vertiv’s fundamentals clearly illustrate that it’s an elite business, and we like it at this price.